lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 "These are the perfect conditions to create a harmonic world," competition is unnecessary when resources are plentiful and population growth is controlled.

-"Your light has blinded you...
-Your love has blinded you...
-Do you really think that your special little ponies will save the world?"
-"Do you think that they care about your precious harmony?"
+"Do you really think that your special little ponies will save the world?"

 https://www.youtube.com/watch?v=pftDkk8z6GU
 "There will always be need of necessary evil.
 You know that I am right."